Codecademy/docs/content/go/concepts/Variables/Variables.md

 ## Definition

-Variables are used to store user information like numbers, strings or true/false state to be used in the program later on.
+Variables are used to store data such as numbers, strings, or Booleans in memory for later use.

 ## Difference From Constants